NightEule5/primwrap/README.md

 This crate provides similar functionality to the [newtype_derive](https://crates.io/crates/newtype_derive) crate, but the derived traits are specified individually.
-It is more generalized for all new-type patterns, whereas this crate is designed only for new-types wrapping integers and `bool`.
+It is more generalized for all new-type patterns, whereas this crate is designed only for new-types wrapping integers, floats, and `bool`.
 Use newtype_derive if you need more fine-grained control over the traits implemented.